 SI.
-No. Name(s) of the related party and nature of relationship Nature of contracts/ arrangements/ transactions Duration of contracts/ arrangements/ transactions Salient terms of the contracts/ arrangements/ transactions including the value, if any Justification for entering into contracts/ arrangements/ transactions Date(s) of approval by the Board Date on which the special resolution was passed in general meeting (u/s 188) Not Applic cable
+Name(s) of the Nature of Duration of Salient terms of Justification Date(s) of Amount paid as Date on which the No. related party and nature of relationship contracts/ arrangements/ transactions contracts/ arrangements/ transactions the contracts/ arrangements/ transactions including the value, if any for entering into contracts/ arrangements/ transactions approval by the Board advances, if any special resolution was passed in general meeting (u/s 188) Not Applicable